Shriinivas/inkscapeboundingbox/README.md

   - `New Layer (Below)`
   - `New Layer (Above)`
 - **Grow / Shrink (%)**: Enter a percentage to grow or shrink the bounding box
+- Retain Transform: Bounding Box inherits the transform of the selection (applicable for element and object bounding boxes)
 - **Horizontal Guide**: Add a horizontal guide across the middle of the bounding box.
 - **Vertical Guide**: Add a vertical guide across the middle of the bounding box.